tanishrajh/physioflow2/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-*Built with ❤️ for WIE Hackathon at SIT Tumkur*
+*Built with ❤️ for hackathon at SIT*